ABOUT THE PROJECT

 WHAT HAPPENS WITH THE PHOTOS AND VIDEOS?

 All of the portraits will be displayed here on the website within a few weeks of each session.
-The video will be edited and shown in the summer of 2018.
+The videos will be edited and some will be part of longer video project that will be done spring/summer 2018.
 There will be a book produced with all of the portraits which will also be released in the summer of 2018 that you can purchase online.
 There will also be an event on the Commons this summer!
+There are 3 exhibits in the works too.
 Some of the photos might also be used for promoting the project and for fundraising.
+Stay tuned for more updates!